 Gather the ingredients.

-Place the chicken breasts in a shallow 9-by-11-inch baking dish.
+Place the chicken breasts in a shallow 9 x 11-inch baking dish.

 Season the chicken with salt and pepper.